tremor-rs/tremor-www/docs/Workshop/examples/41_otel_zipkin/README.md

 ## Environment

 The [onramp](etc/tremor/config/00_ramps.yaml) we use is the `otel` CNCF OpenTelemetry onramp listening on a non-standard CNCF OpenTelemetry port `4316`, it receives protocol buffer messages over gRPC on this port.
 The log, metric and trace events received are converted to tremor's value system and passed through a passthrough pipeline to the CNCF OpenTelemetry sink.
 The sink will try to connect to a downstream CNCF
 OpenTelemetry endpoint.
-In this workshop we will use the well known OpenTelemetry port of `4317` for our sink and run the standard OpenTelemetry collector on this port using its a simple [collector configuration](etc/otel/collector.yaml).
+In this workshop we will use the well known OpenTelemetry port of `4317` for our sink and run the standard OpenTelemetry collector on this port using its a [collector configuration](etc/otel/collector.yaml).

 ```yaml
 onramp: